jashapiro/BioCS/BioCS_syllabus_2015.md

 ###  Assignments

-There will be approximately eight assignments, consisting of programming problems and explorations of biological questions through computational approaches.
+There will be approximately ten assignments, consisting of programming problems and explorations of biological questions through computational approaches.

 ### Exams